-Classroom Participation Expectation: Please maintain 60:40 ratio in your classroom.
-Students should speak for at least 60% of the classroom time, while the teacher speaks for no more than 40%.
-More student participation is better.
+Classroom Participation Expectation: Please maintain 60:40 ratio in your time, while the teacher speaks for no more than 40%.
+More student participation

 - Students will learn and practice the use of past tense. - Students will learn different rules of converting different kinds of verbs into past tense.